 When it comes to cars, choosing the perfect car, whether it be new or used, can be quite a tough decision.
 You can buy Mitsubishi cars at local dealerships, like Nathaniel Cars at great prices, however, it is also important to know how to properly take care of your car, as well as which engine oil to use.
 Thanks to dealerships like Nathaniel’s, they will not only help you find the right car, but also give advice on anything, ranging from car maintenance to the best engine oil.

 Most of us are prejudiced against using used products such as engine oil similarly to how we are against used cars.
-But does the same logic (products that were in use have already given everything good they had had) work here?
-Experts say that lubricants are actually another cup of tea and used motor oil can be as good (or even better) than the virgin one.
+But does the same logic like when choosing an oil filter (products that were in use have already given everything good they had had) work here?
+At Nathaniel’s, experts say that lubricants are actually another cup of tea and used motor oil can be as good (or even better) than the virgin one.
 So, what is the difference between virgin oil, recycled oil, and their re-refined counterpart and does this difference actually affect the performance?